djee-ms/MixedReality-WebRTC/docs/manual/cs/helloworld-cs-setup-core3.md

 Found webcam <some webcam name> (id: <some long ID>)
 ```

 Note that there might be multiple lines if multiple capture devices are available, which is unusual but can happen _e.g._ if you plug a USB webcam into a laptop which already has an integrated webcam.
-In general the first capture device listed will be the default one used by WebRTC, although it is possible to explicitly select a device (see [`PeerConnection.AddLocalVideoTrackAsync()`](xref:Microsoft.MixedReality.WebRTC.PeerConnection.AddLocalVideoTrackAsync(Microsoft.MixedReality.WebRTC.PeerConnection.LocalVideoTrackSettings)) for more details).
+In general the first capture device listed will be the default one used by WebRTC, although it is possible to explicitly select a device (see [`LocalVideoTrack.CreateFromDeviceAsync()`](xref:Microsoft.MixedReality.WebRTC.LocalVideoTrack.CreateFromDeviceAsync(Microsoft.MixedReality.WebRTC.LocalVideoTrackSettings)) for more details).

 ----